gvp-study/FCND-Motion-Planning/motion_planning.md

 ### Execute the flight

 #### 1. Does it work?
-The movie of the drone tracking the computed path through the waypoints is shown below.
+The movie of the drone tracking the computed path through the waypoints is in Docs/astar_diag_raytrace_v0.1.0.mp4 is shown below.

 <video controls width="600">
   <source src="Docs/astar_diag_raytrace_v0.1.0.mp4" type="video/quicktime">